-&lt;sup>15 "Seed" is singular.
+6 "Seed" is singular.
 Paul runs with this in Galatians 3:16.

-&lt;sup>16 The reference is to patriarchal families, units much smaller than whole tribes or ethnic nations; God emphasizes the importance of the family, while Satan works to destroy it.
-Perhaps 4% of the Greek manuscripts, of inferior quality, omit "Jesus" (as in NIV, NASB, LB, TEV, etc.).
+7 The reference is to patriarchal families, units much smaller than whole tribes or ethnic nations; God emphasizes the importance of the family, while Satan works to destroy it.

+8 Perhaps 4% of the Greek manuscripts, of inferior quality, omit "Jesus" (as in NIV, NASB, LB, TEV, etc.).
+As is often the case, the eclectic text weakens the statement.

-&lt;sup>18 Wait a minute!
+9 Wait a minute!
 When did this 'sending' take place?
 It was after the resurrection, but Jesus never showed Himself to the people at large during the forty days.
 I take it that God is doing the 'sending' through the Apostles, who started their ministry in Jerusalem ('to you first').

-To be turned away from one's iniquities is a major blessing, because of the consequences of those iniquities, both now and later.
+10 To be turned away from one's iniquities is a major blessing, because of the consequences of those iniquities, both now and later.

-&lt;sup>20 The high priest and family were Sadducees; they did not believe in resurrection (for anybody).
+11 The high priest and family were Sadducees; they did not believe in resurrection (for anybody).
 So they were doubly disturbed, because the Apostles were affirming that Jesus had already done it, and in consequence others would too.